-Dr. Orringer, will typically spend at least an hour discussing your medical history and goals.
+Dr. Orringer will typically spend at least an hour discussing your medical history and goals.
 Implants styles and sizes will be addressed.
 Examination will evaluate current breast size and shape, degree of droop (ptosis), apparent health of the breast tissue, skin tone and underlying bony changes, breast and chest wall asymmetry.
 While a particular “cup” size may be desired, Dr. Orringer believes that it is most important to do a dimensional analysis in an effort to determine what size and style implant might achieve the most aesthetic outcome.
 Sizers will be used as well in an effort to better understand an individual’s aesthetic goals.
 Actual bra cup size will tend to vary with the bra manufacturer and bra style.
-While we may aim for a particular cup range, selected implant dimensions and volume best determine a pleasing result-not a striving for a certain cup per se.
-We believe that every individual is unique and the detailed consultation addresses special goals and anatomical variations.
+While we may aim for a particular cup range, selected implant dimensions and volume – not the cup size, per se – best determine a pleasing result.
+For women who have nursed or those who exhibit most significant signs of aging on the breast, Dr. Orringer may also recommend breast lift surgery.
+We believe that every individual is unique; specific goals and anatomical variations will be addressed during the detailed patient consultation.

-The surgery is done at the state-of-the-art Surgery Center of Santa Monica.
+The surgery is done at the state-of-the-art Summit Surgery Center.
 This modern, accredited facility is located two blocks north of Saint John’s Hospital.
-Anesthesia is administered by Board-Certified anesthesiologists.
+Anesthesia is administered by board-certified anesthesiologists.